 You Will Make a Difference

 You may already know what you want to do in life after your gap year, and you may not.
-What is almost certain though, is that this year could help you get a better idea of what truly matters to you so that you might make a career of it one day.
-If you volunteer, you will get to connect with the locals and learn about the different political and financial situations around the world.
-Who knows…You may start out wanting to pursue languages, but end up studying to become a human rights lawyer if you witness enough injustice that you passionately want to set right.
+What is almost certain, though, is that this year could help you get a better idea of what truly matters to you so that you might make a career of it one day.
+If you volunteer, you will get to connect with the locals and learn about the world’s different political and financial situations.
+Who knows…You may start out wanting to pursue languages but end up studying to become a human rights lawyer if you witness enough injustice that you passionately want to set right.

-A gap year has its pros and cons, but the hardships you’ll face will teach you how to deal with life, so they too, are actually a good thing.
-Whatever you choose to do (whether that is to volunteer, learn a new language or just see where life takes you), you’re sure to come back a more evolved and grown-up person than you were when you left – and that is the biggest reason to go for it!
+A gap year has pros and cons, but the hardships you’ll face will teach you how to deal with life, so they, too, are a good thing.
+Whatever you choose to do (whether that is to volunteer, learn a new language or see where life takes you), you’re sure to return a more evolved and grown-up person than you were when you left – and that is the biggest reason to go for it!